Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Abstract

 \section{Abstract}

 We develop an exact framework for neutrino decoherence in power-law correlated turbulent matter, as encountered in core-collapse supernovae.
 Employing the Nakajima--Zwanzig projection technique, we derive an exact non-Markovian master equation for the neutrino density matrix.
-For red turbulence spectra, the memory kernel follows \( K(t) \propto t^{-\nu} \), leading naturally to a fractional calculus description.
-To maintain mathematical rigor for \( \nu \geq 1 \), we introduce an exponential cutoff at the dissipation scale, regularizing ultraviolet divergences.
+For kernels \( K(t) \propto t^{-\nu} \), the spectral index \(\nu\) characterizes the correlation structure: smaller (including negative) values of \(\nu\) correspond to stronger long-range correlations.
+To treat ultraviolet singularities for \( \nu \geq 1 \) without spoiling the fractional structure, we use a renormalization prescription based on Hadamard finite parts and analytic continuation.

 The exact Laplace-space solution for the survival probability is obtained.
 In the high-density matter basis relevant to supernovae, the solution is expressed through Mittag-Leffler functions, establishing a direct link to anomalous diffusion phenomena.
-For extremely red spectra (\( \nu < 0 \)), the memory integral corresponds to a higher-order fractional operator.
+For negative spectral indices (\( \nu < 0 \)), the memory integral corresponds to a higher-order fractional operator.

-Our work clarifies how spectral index, regularization scale, and decoherence efficiency interrelate, providing a complete analytical description and practical tools for supernova neutrino simulations.
+Our work clarifies how spectral index, renormalization scale, and decoherence efficiency interrelate, providing a complete analytical description and practical tools for supernova neutrino simulations.
 The fractional calculus formulation reveals fundamental mathematical connections between neutrino flavor evolution and other systems governed by long-range temporal correlations.